I've got a loose battery here in my cochlear implant.

 A 747 being dwarfed in cost by a single helicopter.

-And there was some crisis, and he had to get to the airport to get back to Washington.
+I think it was 1957, and Eisenhower was in New Hampshire, and there was some crisis, and he had to get to the airport to get back to Washington.

 And there was a big traffic jam, and he couldn't get there.

-And he said, We can't have this.
+And he said, we can't have this.

 We can't have the president tied up in traffic.